-Thick coats with more hair act as a great insulator for dogs.
+Thick coats with more hair act as a great insulator for working dogs.
 A Beagle’s coat may be short, but the dense fur does a superb job keeping the dog’s body heat trapped, thus providing warmth during the coldest months.

-Again, a thick and dense coat translates to more hair on the dog, which potentially means more opportunity for shedding.
+Again, a thick and dense coat usually means more fur on the dog, which potentially means opportunity for more shedding.
 However, Beagle Paws Rescue suggests that the Beagle’s coat isn’t made to protect them from super harsh cold conditions.

 Beagles that are left outside in extreme cold climate without proper shelter can potentially suffer from hypothermia, frostbite and other fatal situations.
 So if you live in below-freezing climate, make sure to keep them indoors!